 Now on Flickr: NEIWPCC's new Flickr page features event photos and fascinating historical images provided by NEIWPCC Commissioner John Sullivan, chief engineer at the Boston Water and Sewer Commission.
 Check it out!

-New TR-16: The 2011 edition of NEIWPCC's Guides for the Design of Wastewater Treatment Works is available now in hard copy and on CD.
+New TR-16: The latest edition of NEIWPCC's Guides for the Design of Wastewater Treatment Works is available now in hard copy and on CD.
 Order a copy of this thoroughly updated and much-anticipated new edition of TR-16.
 Copies of TR16 can now be ordered online (credit card purchases only) by going to our online purchasing page.

 Share your thoughts with us!
 NEIWPCC welcomes your comments with a new Feedback form for the anonymous submission of comments, suggestions, and thoughts of any kind on our work or water pollution issues in general.
 We look forward to hearing from you!